Pobiedziska: History

 Due to the Second Partition of Poland, the town fell under Prussian control in 1793.
 After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the Duchy of Warsaw.
 After its dissolution, it was re-annexed by Prussia in 1815, and from 1871 it was also part of the German Empire.
 On December 29, 1918, the inhabitants of Pobiedziska took control of the town from German officials and disarmed the police and settlers.
 On January 4, 1919, Poles from Pobiedziska formed a 400-strong battalion which fought in the Greater Poland Uprising (1918–1919), including the battle for Inowrocław.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1945.
 The first expulsions of 218 Poles were carried out in December 1939.
+Several Poles who were either born or lived and worked in Pobiedziska were murdered by the Russians in the Katyn massacre in 1940.
 A local unit of the Wielkopolska Organizacja Wojskowa Polish resistance organization was founded already in 1939, and the following year it became part of the larger Wojskowa Organizacja Ziem Zachodnich organization.
 Mieczysław Golus, commander of the local unit of the Union of Armed Struggle, was arrested by the Germans in 1942 and then sentenced to death and executed the following year.